Bevy Version:0.9(outdated!)

 Relevant official examples: ecs_guide.

-Local<T> is a system parameter similar to ResMut<T>, which gives you full mutable access to an instance of some data type, that is independent from entities and components.
+Local<T> is a system parameter similar to ResMut<T>, which gives you full mutable access to a single value of the given data type, that is independent from entities and components.

 Res<T>/ResMut<T> refer to a single global instance of the type, shared between all systems.
 On the other hand, every Local<T> parameter is a separate instance, exclusively for that system.